jeffhowarth/ee-edu/src/problems/practice-07.md

 To receive full credit, your app should include:

-1. A wipe map with natural and false color images of your study region at two different times.
+1. A swipe map with natural and false color images of your study region at two different times.
 2. A side bar that contains:
     1. A catchy title that sparks interest.
     2. A subtitle that describes where and when.